- Diabetes is caused by not having enough insulin.

 You’ll need to check your blood sugar several times each day using a special device called a glucose monitor (or “glucometer“).
 Your glucose monitor will tell you whether your blood sugar is too high, too low, or within your target range by measuring the amount of sugar in a tiny sample of blood.
 The blood sample is taken by pricking your finger or inner arm with a very thin needle called a lancet.

-Your health care provider will teach you how to use your glucose monitor and how to keep track of your blood sugars in a special log book that you will bring to your appointments.
-The log book is a way for you and your health care provider to look at changes in your blood sugar levels over time.
+Your health care provider will teach you how to use your glucose monitor and how to keep track of your blood sugars in a log-book or an app that you will bring to your appointments.
+Keeping track of your numbers will help you and your provider see changes in your blood sugar levels over time.
 This can help you to notice any patterns in your blood sugar, which can help you and your health care provider to decide whether you need to make any changes to your insulin doses.

-Some people with diabetes wear a continuous glucose monitor which measures the glucose levels in the skin layer every few minutes throughout the day.
+Some people with diabetes wear a continuous glucose monitor that measures the glucose levels in the skin layer every few minutes throughout the day.

 What if my blood sugar is too high?